Geowil/Geowil_Bank/README.md

 ## Version Changelogs
+- Version 2.0.1 Changelog:
+  - Fixed a potential menu hang due to an invalid selection index.
+  - Updated the plugin button image to include a cancel button.
+  - Added a plugin parameter to control the font size used in the plugin
+  - Changed the BankOpen plugin command to be used with any number of parameters.
+  - Added a cancel button to the widthdraw and deposit windows.
+  - Added a minimum deposit feature.
+  - Added plugin parameters to set the default interest rate and minimum deposit values.

 - Version 1.1.1 Changelog:
   - Fixed an issue where some plugin parameters might not have been working properly.